WebKit/WebKit/Tools/buildstream/README.md

    - Update `track:` to track new release branch
    - Review the list of junction patches we maintain there.
 Usually most of these are no longer relevant for the new version.
-   - Run `bst-wrapper track freedesktop-sdk.bst` to update the junction reference.
+   - Run `bst-wrapper source track freedesktop-sdk.bst` to update the junction reference.
 Tracking will fail if any of our patches fail to apply.
 This should give you hints that some manual update or removal of the patch is needed.
 2. Build the SDK.
 This is the most time consuming task.
 Sometimes a recipe will fail to build and